Democrats in Congress were prepared to absorb defeats last night. But there were some surprise losers who shared the honors with them:

 1. Sarah Palin

 An enormous GOP wave swept across the country, and it should have delivered the Senate to the Republicans.
 Sarah Palin interjected herself into primary races in Delaware and Nevada, however, and used her considerable popularity with the GOP base to knock off more viable candidates (Sue Lowden, Mike Castle) who might have fared better with the general electorate.
 Her chosen ones, Christine O’Donnell and Sharron Angle, were just too crazy for prime time.
-Had the GOP won both of those races, the chance of getting Lieberman to flip were not remote — there is no way he wins in 2012 without either becoming a Republican, or getting them to stand down in Connecticut once again.
+Had the GOP won both of those races, the chance of getting Lieberman to flip was not remote — there is no way he wins in 2012 without either becoming a Republican, or getting them to stand down in Connecticut once again.
 The upshot: Palin’s Senate meddling probably doomed any chance she had at the nomination in 2012.

 2. Democratic redistricting hopes

 Democrats lost 16 state legislative chambers and numerous gubernatorial seats.
 Will probably mean a loss of even more seats for the Democrats when new congressional districts are drawn with 2010 census data.

 They firmly believed that they had permanently “redrawn the electoral map,” and their “risky strategy” was to spend $30 million turning out 2008 surge voters rather than traditional midterm voters.
 There was considerable dissent from the DCCC, the DSCC, the DGA and the unions who were also working on Democratic turnout operations.
 They believed that Obama’s chances of defying history and getting unlikely voters to the polls was small, though the effort was “likely to pay dividends for the president’s reelection campaign in 2012.”
 They were right.
 The entire thing was a complete flop — for Democrats in 2010, that is.